Debate 1 of 18

 Clinical Implications

-This debate determines whether therapy's primary orientation is toward the client's authentic existence (Heidegger) or toward their ethical responsibility to others (Levinas).
+This debate determines whether therapy's primary orientation is toward the client's authentic existence (Heidegger) or toward the ethical claim the client makes on the therapist (Levinas).
 Existential therapists who follow Heidegger emphasize confronting death, freedom, and groundlessness.
-Those influenced by Levinas emphasize the ethical demand of relationship — that the other person's face makes a claim on you that precedes any self-project.
+Those influenced by Levinas relocate the center of the work: the therapist's responsibility for this person is not an obligation professionally assumed but something already in force before the first session, and it does not wait on the client to earn it.

 In Session